 Actually, at that point in time, I remembered something.
 I used to use Windows as my daily driver, but due to the infinite amount of bugs in Windows 8 and 8.1, extreme security issues faced by Windows 7 and incompatibility of a lot of Android app development software in Windows 10, I had to switch to Linux.
 But once I switched, there was no going back.
 Everything I did in windows could be done in Linux.
 As a matter of fact, I had more freedom with Linux in customizing almost anything, which I did not have in Windows due to the graphic user interface limitations.
 And this made me think similarly, why not learn Android app development for beginners.
 It won’t be that difficult, and trust me; it was a wonderful journey learning android app development for beginners, debug it and keep it personal.
 So, let’s take a look at how to develop wonderful Android app development for beginners.

 Android App Development for beginners – Pre-requisites

 Directly getting started with android app development for beginners is, however, something that I would not suggest.
 I would request you to get an understanding of the basics of Linux first.
-Although Android is not fully Linux, only a part of it is Linux like the kernel and the structure and stuff, it would still be easier to get going once you have the understanding of the Linux terminal.
-The primary reason for that is because even if you start with Android App Development for beginners directly, you will reach a certain point when you would need to learn giving permissions to Linux, debug it using the local terminal inside of Android and similar stuff.
+Although Android is not fully Linux, only a part of it is Linux, like the kernel and the structure and stuff; it would still be easier to get going once you have an understanding of the Linux terminal.
+The primary reason for that is because even if you start with Android App Development for beginners directly, you will reach a certain point when you would need to learn to give permissions to Linux, debug it using the local terminal inside of Android, and similar stuff.
 Especially this comes in handy if you are planning to develop apps that require system or root access.